tdwg/bdq/tg2/_review/docs/list/bdqcore/index.md

 - This document, a term-list for the vocabulary, containing the vocabulary terms and their metadata.
 - A [landing page](../bdqcore/index.md) document with normative guidance on the use of the bdqcore vocabulary.

-In addition, A users guide to the use of the BDQ Core Tests is provided in the [Users Guide](../guide/users/index.md) and a guide to implemetation of the BDQ Core Tests is provided in the [Implementers Guide](../guide/implementers/index.md)
+In addition, A users guide to the use of the BDQ Core Tests is provided in the [BDQ Core User's Guide](../guide/users/index.md) and a guide to implemetation of the BDQ Core Tests is provided in the [BDQ Core Implementer's Guide](../guide/implementers/index.md)

 ### 1.4 Term List Distributions